jdillard/murder-mystery/source/content/plotlines/bellingham-1889/plot/_index.md

 **Host's Management:**
 - Keep discussions civil but intense
 - Redirect if conversations stagnate
-- Ask probing questions: "Mr. Bennett, that's quite a strong reaction.
+- Ask probing questions: "Railroad Baron, that's quite a strong reaction.
 Why does this accusation trouble you so?"
 - Plant seeds of doubt: "Interesting that three different people claim to have been alone..."

 **Red Herring Management:**